 In contrast, methods such as TWM~\citep{robine2023transformer} and STORM~\citep{zhang2023storm}, use latent actor-critic input space.
 The proposed GIT-STORM employs it as well, as we believe it is the most promising direction to overcome sample efficiency constraints.
-TWM introduces a balanced sampling scheme and employs TransformerXL~\citep{dai2019transformer}.
 More recently, STORM updated DreamerV3 by utilizing the transformer backbone.
 All aforementioned transformer-based world models use an MLP head to model a dynamics prior which is used to predict the discrete representation of the following timestep.
 In contrast, introduced by TECO~\citep{yan2023temporally}, we employ a MaskGIT~\citep{chang2022maskgit} prior head, which enhances the sequence modelling capabilities of the world model.~\autoref{tab:comp} compares various design aspects of different world models.
 Furthermore, besides STORM, all the mentioned transformer-based world models concatenate the discrete action to the extracted categorical latent representations.
 As a result, none of these methods is able to handle continuous actions.
 In contrast, combining latent representations and actions with a state mixer, we successfully train STORM and GIT-STORM on a challenging continuous action environment (i.e., DMC).